joonhocho/expjson/README.md

 # expjson
-Evaluate-able and compilable expressions in json written in TypeScript
+Super lightweight, fast, and optimized evaluate-able and compilable expressions in JSON written in TypeScript